 The proposed aircraft carrier wharf location at Alternative 1 Polaris Point (referred to as Alternative 1) and the proposed upland placement sites are proposed entirely on federal land within Naval Base Guam.
 No land acquisition is proposed.
+No farmlands exist on the base; therefore, there would be no impact under the FPPA.
 The project site does not border non-federal lands and would have no adverse impact on neighboring civilian communities.